PROPORTION OF PEOPLE WHO WORK FROM HOME MORE THAN TRIPLED

 GEOGRAPHIC DETAIL

-San Bernardino County’s average commute time is longer than both California (30.7 minutes) and the U.S. (27.6 minutes) and is exceeded by Miami, Los Angeles, and Riverside, among regions compared.
+At 32.2 minutes, San Bernardino County’s average commute time is longer than the California average (27.6 minutes), the U.S. average (25.6 minutes), and all regions compared.

 SAN BERNARDINO COUNTY COMMUTE TIME IS HIGHEST AMONG REGIONS COMPARED